APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/event-store-dynamodb-tables.md

 - The ability to persist ordered events.
 - The ability to fetch a range of events (or all events).
 - The ability to push events to downstream listeners.
-- The ability to prevent conflicting changes at the same time.
+- The ability to prevent conflicting changes happening at the same time.

 Our event store will be implemented using DynamoDB, Lambda, and Kinesis.
 Let's review each criteria in turn.